Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 47-point total in three of five games this season.
+- Notre Dame has combined with its opponents to score more than 47 points in three of five games this season.

 - Virginia Tech's games have gone over 47 points in two opportunities this season.

-- The combined points per game average of the two teams, 54.3, is 7.3 points greater than Saturday's over/under.

-- The 38.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 47 over/under in this contest.
+- The 38.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 47 total in this contest.

 - The Fighting Irish and their opponents have scored an average of 52.8 points per game in 2021, 5.8 more than Saturday's total.